akif999/lora_e220_example/README.md

 ## TODO

 * Check the device with the sample project (DONE)
-* make driver for Tinygo
+* make driver for Tinygo (DONE)
+    * imigrated to drivers
+    * easy sample added in this repository